novelmartis/novelmartis.github.io/_posts/2022-08-03-thesis-summary.md

 comments: true
 ---

 The thesis, "Smart Search: Investigations into human visual search in structured environments", presents studies on human visual search behavior and how the machinery of the human brain operates toward generating that behavior.
-The thesis has been approved for defense by the review committee and further details can be found [here][defense_link].
+You can find a copy of the thesis [here][thesis_link].
+You can watch the defense [here][defense_link].
+Further details can be found [here][defense_details].

 <hr>